MicrosoftDocs/windows-itpro-docs/windows/plan/chromebook-migration-guide.md

 ---
 title: Chromebook migration guide (Windows 10)
-description: In this guide you will learn how to migrate a Google Chromebook based learning environment to a Windows 10 based learning environment.
+description: In this guide you will learn how to migrate a Google Chromebook-based learning environment to a Windows 10-based learning environment. ms.assetid: 7A1FA48A-C44A-4F59-B895-86D4D77F8BEA
-MSHAttr: PreferredLib /library
-ms.assetid: 7A1FA48A-C44A-4F59-B895-86D4D77F8BEA
 keywords: ["migrate", "automate", "device"] ms.prod: W10